-Living on campus provides freshmen unique opportunities to connect and learn alongside fellow students, staff, and faculty while enjoying the conveniences and accommodations of on-campus living.
+Living on campus provides first-year students unique opportunities to connect and learn alongside fellow students, staff, and faculty while enjoying the conveniences and accommodations of on-campus living.

-Approximately 95 percent of SCU freshmen live on campus, but even those who choose to live off campus are members of a Residential Learning Community (RLC).
+Approximately 95 percent of SCU first-year students live on campus, but even those who choose to live off campus are members of a Residential Learning Community (RLC).
 Each RLC is associated with a residence hall, and each organizes its community around one or two broad themes.
 Students take some of their classes with other students in their RLC, and regular events—sometimes connected to those classes—bring students together.
 When people share interests, knowledge, and experiences, everything that happens in an RLC is more enjoyable and more enriching.

 Each RLC is coordinated by a leadership team that includes a member of Santa Clara's faculty (the "faculty director") and a full-time student-life professional (the "resident director").
 Nearly all of the faculty directors and all of the resident directors live in the residence halls.
 The leadership team also includes live-in resident ministers, some Jesuits-in-residence, and a student staff that includes an assistant resident director and a team of community facilitators.
 Long before school starts in the fall the leadership team is hard at work, creating a year-long schedule of exciting programs for their RLC.

 Your responses on the Supplemental Pre-enrollment Information Form, or SPIF, help us determine the Core Curriculum course or courses best matched to your interests.
 You also have the opportunity on the SPIF to tell us if you're interested in one of the special, small communities we've created within some of the RLCs, or in taking a bilingual Critical Thinking and Writing sequence.

 Various departments come together to make the on-campus living experience possible.
 These include the Housing Office, Office of Residence Life, the Residential Learning Community (RLC) program, and Dining Services.